What to spray on the ribs while smoking

 • First of all, you should keep in mind that, like any other factor, spritzing can also affect the flavor of your ribs if overused.

 You should consider spritzing the ribs every 30 minutes.
-Even so, you spray in a little amount to avoid washing out the rub.
+Even so, you spray in a small amount to avoid washing out the rub.

 • After that, keep spritzing the ribs every 30 minutes to avoid drying out.